HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ##### Surgical Notes as CCDA

-Payer A Seeks Insured Person/Patient B’s operative notes from Provider C to improve care coordination.
+Payer A Seeks an insured Person/Patient B’s operative notes from Provider C to improve care coordination.

 Preconditions and Assumptions are the same as above except the Payer POSTS a Task to the Provider endpoint requesting Patient B's operative notes using the LOINC attachment code 11504-8, Surgical operation note.